gbif/data-blog/content/post/2021-07-21-did-you-know.md

 And, before closing:
 Special thanks for their contributions to the live event go to:

-- Marie Grosjean, who defended the GBIFS helpdesk valiantly in the "battle",
+- Marie Grosjean, who defended the GBIFS helpdesk valiantly in the "battle" in spite of here game-rules inflicted handicap,
 - Andrew Rodrigues, guiding the session with aplomb in his role as Official Battle Adjudicator and game show host,

 and, last not least: